servirtium/README/starting-a-new-impl-step-14.md

-# Step 13.
-Pass the compatibility kit
+# Step 14.
+Pass the compatibility suite

+This is a more convoluted setup of Selenium and web-app that contains a Mocha test suite.
+The test suite pre-existed the creation of Servirtium, but serves us well for a larger confirmation of the compatibility of an implementation of Servirtium.

 Copy https://github.com/servirtium/servirtium-javascript/blob/master/compatibility-suite.py into your implementation repo.